-When are grapes in season?
-This question comes up often; the natural harvest season is between August and October.
+This question often arises; the natural grape harvest season is between August and October.

 Grapes are native to the Mediterranean region and have been cultivated for thousands of years.
 Today, they are grown in many parts of the world, including Europe, North America, South America, Africa, and Asia.